Marian Penner Bancroft

 The Cambie Heritage Boulevard is made from of a mix of grass, trees and ornamental plants, but featured prominently between 25th and 29th Avenues are the earliest plantings of two distinct types of trees: Golden Elms and Sequoias.
 The former originates in Germany, but is a staple of the English picturesque garden while the latter is a redwood indigenous to North America’s west coast.
 They are an unlikely pairing, but can be considered emblematic of attempts to cultivate space using landscaping strategies developed elsewhere.
 The contrast between these two trees heightens this sense of another place and time, and through Penner Bancroft’s images, the mural evokes both subtle and beautiful associations and dislocations, a sense of familiarity not simply as representations of trees but as something that is connected to an idea of home.
 At the Yaletown-Roundhouse Station the commuter will be prompted to consider something we know as belonging to here, while, like many of us, also belongs elsewhere.

-Presented by the Contemporary Art Gallery in partnership with Canada Line Public Art Program — IntransitBC.
+Presented in partnership with the Canada Line Public Art Program — IntransitBC.